-- If you are taking Agronomy as major subject you must take the modules Agronomy 424 and 454. - However, if you are taking Horticultural Science as major subject you must take the modules Horticultural Science 434 and 444.
+- If you are taking Agronomy as major subject you must take the modules Agronomy 424 and 454. - If you are taking Horticultural Science as major subject you must take the modules Horticultural Science 434 and 444. - If you take Agricultural Economics as major subject, you must take Agricultural Economics 414, 424, 444 and 454 in combination with one of the Crop of Choice electives below.